 The hide can fit about 6 people and is great for photographers but management need to ensure that the grass in front of the hide is kept trimmed otherwise you won’t be able to get clear shots of the subjects!
-(Andrew and Lauren, the GMs, are most accommodating, so if the grass is too high just ask them to get it trimmed).
+(The General Manager is most accommodating, so if the grass is too high just ask them to get it trimmed).

 Idube does not have a spa but therapists can be called to provide treatments in the privacy of your room.
 Just ask at reception and they can arrange it.

 There is a TV lounge just next to the bar area which provides DSTV for the sports or news lovers.

 Idube has ten comfortable chalets each with, air-conditioning, overhead fan, en-suite bathroom with indoor and outdoor shower and a private deck on which to relax while watching the birds or animals pass by.

 The two new Makubela suites are named after the resident female leopard Makubela.
 She was fatally mauled by the male leopard called Khashaan and she sought refuge at the lodge where she died in 2010.
 She was a firm favourite of both the guests and the staff, Makubela will now always be remembered at Idube.

 The Makubela suites are beautifully designed with large sliding/ folding glass doors that lead out onto a large wooden deck, to give you an unobstructed view of the natural bush and passing animals.

 There is private splash pool set at the end of the wooden deck, where elephant and leopard often stop off for a drink.